olincollege/Picky-Chicky-Game/docs/index.md

 ## Resources

-To help in creating this game, we took inspiration from the code in this Pygame tutorial from CodersLegacy found [here](https://coderslegacy.com/python/python-pygame-tutorial/).
+To help develop this game, we took inspiration from the code in this Pygame tutorial from CodersLegacy, found [here](https://coderslegacy.com/python/python-pygame-tutorial/).